 Have you ever wanted to start your own business?
-This unit will give you the opportunity to consider and reflect on the personal aspects involved in transforming an innovative idea into an entrepreneurial product.
+This free course, Entrepreneurial behaviour, will give you the opportunity to consider and reflect on the personal aspects involved in transforming an innovative idea into an entrepreneurial product.
 You will also learn how to identify the requirements for building an appropriate entrepreneurial team.

 - understand the nature of entrepreneurship;